Extract read by the author

 The hooded man opposite him had not said anything; had not made a sound in fact.
 To anyone who might have been sitting nearby, there was nothing coming from him but a faintly damp smell, rather like that of a wet dog that has lived on the streets for a while.

 “Outside in the alleyway leading to the warehouse - you know, the place where the lamp has been broken and it gets really difficult to see – there is a large shape.
 I imagine that the stench coming off it would fell an ox but no matter.
 It holds in one paw a large wooden club – about the span of your arms I would estimate.
-Its oak or yew, it’s always difficult to tell in the darkness until it comes into contact with something.
+Oak or yew, I guess.
+It’s always difficult to tell in the darkness until it comes into contact with something.
 I always find that oak seems to resonate better – that is, if the item that it strikes permits it to do so.
 Obviously organic material doesn’t usually offer that luxury unless it’s a hyperborean elk – not that you’d get one into that alleyway – so I imagine that we are never going to know what type of wooden club your tame troll is actually holding.”

 Seagrum took another puff at his pipe and once more placed it back on the table.